ORCID/orcid-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

 ## Development server
+* Ensure you have npm.
+If on a mac and you have homebrew `brew install npm`

 * Install Angular CLI with `npm install -g @angular/cli` [More info](https://www.npmjs.com/package/@angular/cli#installation)

 * Install @angular-devkit/build-angular `npm install --save-dev @angular-devkit/build-angular`